Whether you’re a million-dollar seller or just starting out, you may not know that your Amazon image ratio could be working against you.

 - Main Amazon images must be on a pure white background

-Amazon’s preferences exist as guidelines, but that doesn’t mean they are not the most optimized specs for main images.
+Amazon’s technical requirements exist as guidelines, but that doesn’t mean they are not the most optimized specs for main images.
 In the next section, we’ll reveal the best practices we’ve discovered for our clients.

-Best Image Ratio for Main Amazon Images – Mobile
+The Best Image Size for Main Amazon Images – Mobile

 You’ll see in our examples below that images with the optimized image ratio appear larger in search results, though on product pages it appears the same.